 This post may contain affiliate links.
 Please see my full disclosure for details.

 Check out these other ways that you can start praying as a family:

 - Have someone read aloud from a devotional book before saying grace at dinner; then pray together afterward (or vice versa).

-– Dedicate part of each day to family prayer time.
-For example, every morning after breakfast or each evening as part of your bedtime routine.
+- Dedicate part of each day to family prayer time.
+For example, some good times to pray are every morning after breakfast or at the end of the day.

 - Give one person in your house responsibility over leading prayers while another member leads a Bible study session once per week.